kwaldenphd/installing-wordpress/README.md

 # Step 3: (Optional) Find and rename wp-config-sample.php to wp-config.php.

-10. Find and rename wp-config-sample.php to wp-config.php, then edit the file and add your database information.
+10. Find and rename `wp-config-sample.php` to `wp-config.php`, then edit the file and add your database information.
 This step is optional, so we are going to skip it for now.
 We’ll return to this step in a few minutes.

 # Step 4: Upload the WordPress files to the desired location on your webserver.